Terry Venables: England

 Having selected David Platt as captain during the friendly matches, Venables decided to appoint Tony Adams as captain for Euro 1996.
 He stood by his players in the face of media criticism before and during the tournament, which grew particularly intense after Paul Gascoigne and several others were photographed drunk in a nightclub during a team stay in Hong Kong; Venables went so far as to accuse some reporters as being "traitors" for what he described as a "witch-hunt" against England players.
-England went unbeaten throughout the competition, drawing with Switzerland in the opening group game before beating Scotland 2–0 and the Netherlands 4–1.
+England drew with Switzerland in the opening group game before beating Scotland 2–0 and the Netherlands 4–1.
 After his retirement, Venables described the win over the Netherlands as "perfection – my most thrilling experience in football".
-England advanced past Spain in the quarter-finals with a victory on penalties, before being eliminated by Germany on penalties at the semi-finals following a 1–1 draw.
+England advanced past Spain in the quarter-finals with a victory on penalties, before being eliminated by Germany on penalties at the semi-finals following a 1–1 draw and a missed penalty by Gareth Southgate.

 According to Alan Shearer, who played for Venables at Euro '96, "Terry's knowledge and tactical know-how were spot-on and he knew how to get the best out of us too.
 We responded to him, believed in him and played some outstanding football in that tournament."
-Another player in the squad, Gareth Southgate, said, "Terry opened my eyes to things that no one else has.
+Southgate said, "Terry opened my eyes to things that no one else has.
 He has fantastic tactical awareness.
 Every senior player in the group went away having learnt a lot from him, which is an achievement."
-On the Euro '96 team, Rob Smyth wrote in The Guardian, "Under the managership of Terry Venables, this was an admirably enlightened, flexible and relaxed England side, one for the modern age; they even played a genuine 3-5-2... against Scotland and Germany.
+On the Euro '96 team, Rob Smyth wrote in The Guardian, "Under the managership of Terry Venables, this was an admirably enlightened, flexible and relaxed England side, one for the modern age; they even played a genuine 3–5–2... against Scotland and Germany.
 But they still weren't actually that good."
-Smyth argued there were "only two decent performances" by England in the tournament, against Holland and Germany.
+Smyth argued there were "only two decent performances" by England in the tournament, against the Netherlands and Germany.

 Australia

 Venables became manager of Australia in November 1996, following the resignation of Eddie Thomson.
 In the 1997 Confederations Cup, Venables led Australia to the final before defeat to Brazil.
-His side swept through the Oceania World Cup qualifiers, but were beaten in a play-off by Iran on away goals.
-With the team having drawn 1–1 in Tehran, Australia led the second leg 2–0 early in the second half, but they conceded two late goals to miss out on qualification for the 1998 World Cup on away goals.
-Venables decided to quit the Socceroos as the National Governing Body had bank-rolled the Federation in the hope of reaching their first World Cup since 1974.
+His side swept through the Oceania World Cup qualifiers, but were beaten in November 1997 in a play-off by Iran.
+The teams drew the first leg 1–1 in Tehran.
+Australia led the second leg 2–0 early in the second half, but they conceded two late goals to miss out on qualification for the 1998 World Cup on the away goals rule.
+Venables' tenure as Australia coach ended the following June.
+While Australia had never made the top 50 in the FIFA Men's World Ranking before his tenure, they reached the top 30 under him.
+During his time managing Australia, Soccer Australia attempted to nominate Venables as the Australian representative on the Football Association council, though this attempt was denied.